A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Basic Definitions and Notation

 In the paper we will use both quasidifferentials of functions in a finite-dimensional space and quasidifferentials of functionals in a functional space.
-Despite the fact that the second concept generalizes the first one, for convenience we separately introduce definitions for both of these cases and for those specific functions (functionals) and their variables and spaces which are considered in the paper.
+Despite the fact that the second concept generalizes the first one, for convenience we introduce definitions for both of these cases and for those specific functions (functionals) and their variables and spaces which are considered.

-Consider the space $R^n \times R^m$ with the standard norm.
-Let $g = [g_1, g_2] \in R^n \times R^m$ be an arbitrary vector.
-Suppose that at every time moment $t \in [0, T]$ at the point $(x, u)$ there exist such convex compact sets $\underline \partial f_i(x,u,t)$, $\overline \partial f_i(x,u,t)$ $\subset R^n \times R^m$, $i = \overline {1, n}$, that
+Consider the space $\mathbb R^n \times \mathbb R^m$ with the standard norm.
+Let $g = [g_1, g_2] \in \mathbb R^n \times \mathbb R^m$ be an arbitrary vector.
+Suppose that at every time moment $t \in [0, T]$ at the point $(x, u)$ there exist such convex compact sets $\underline \partial f_i(x,u,t)$, $\overline \partial f_i(x,u,t)$ $\subset \mathbb R^n \times \mathbb R^m$, $i = \overline {1, n}$, that

 In this case the function $f_i(x,u,t)$, $i = \overline{1,n}$, is called quasidifferentiable at the point $(x, u)$ and the pair $\mathcal{D}f_i(x, u) = \big[ \underline \partial f_i(x,u,t), \overline \partial f_i(x,u,t) \big]$ is called a quasidifferential of the function $f_i(x,u,t)$ (herewith, the sets $\underline \partial f_i(x,u,t)$ and $\overline \partial f_i(x,u,t)$ are called a subdifferential and a superdifferential respectively of the function $f_i(x,u,t)$ at the point $(x,u)$).